Tenancy Agreement

 What rights do tenants have?

 While you have many responsibilities you also have certain rights as a tenant.
+Again, the regulations differ in each country so check on the resources linked below for specific rules.

-You can expect your landlord or letting agent to act in a professional and timely manner in regards returning your calls/emails.
+You can expect your landlord or letting agent to act in a professional and timely manner in regards to returning your calls/emails.
 Particularly if they concern repairs.

 One of your basic rights as a tenant also includes feeling safe in your rented property.